nats-io/nats.rs/Readme.md

 ## Motivation

-Rust may be one the most interesting new languages the NATS ecosystem has seen.
+Rust may be one of the most interesting new languages the NATS ecosystem has seen.
 We believe this client will have a large impact on NATS, distributed systems, and embedded and IoT environments.
-With Rust we wanted to be as idiomatic as we could be and lean into the strengths of the language.
-We moved many things that would have been runtime checks and errors to the compiler, most notably options on connections, and having subscriptions generate multiple styles of iterators, since iterators are a first class citizen in Rust.
+With Rust, we wanted to be as idiomatic as we could be and lean into the strengths of the language.
+We moved many things that would have been runtime checks and errors to the compiler, most notably options on connections, and having subscriptions generate multiple styles of iterators since iterators are first-class citizens in Rust.
 We also wanted to be aligned with the NATS philosophy of simple, secure, and fast!

 ## Clients